© Maggie Kilbey 2026

 Shropshire

 Acton Scott (St Margaret) : Barrel organ.
-Ref: Eddowe's Journal, and General Advertiser for Shropshire, and the Principality of Wales (27 May 1868) p.5 Albrighton (St Mary Magdalene) : Henry Bevington barrel organ installed 1839.
+Ref: Eddowe's Journal, and General Advertiser for Shropshire, and the Principality of Wales (27 May 1868) 5 Albrighton (St Mary Magdalene) : Henry Bevington barrel organ installed 1839.
 Ref: Bevington & Sons (c.1841); Lichfield & District Organists' Association, Newsletter (Feb.
-2014) p.1 Astley Abbotts (St Calixtus) : Bevington & Son barrel organ installed 1852.
+2014) 1 Astley Abbotts (St Calixtus) : Bevington & Son barrel organ installed 1852.
 Transferred to Tasley.
-Ref: NPOR, N00688 *Bishop's Castle (St John the Baptist) : Bishop & Son barrel & finger organ.
+Ref: NPOR, N00688 Aston Botterel (St Michael) : Barrel organ.
+Ref: Wellington Journal (17 Aug.
+1935) 11 *Bishop's Castle (St John the Baptist) : Bishop & Son barrel & finger organ.
 Transferred to Llanfair Waterdine 1907.
 Ref: D.C.
 Cox (ed.), ‘Sir Stephen Glynne's Church Notes for Shropshire’, Shropshire Record Series Publications, 1 (1997)

 Clun (Shropshire)